accesscode-2-1/unit-4/lessons/7_CoreJava.md

 A static initializer is run right before the first time a class is used in any way.

-> **Exercise:** The <code>Math.sqrt()</code> method is relatively slow compared to many other math functions.
+> :dart: **Exercise:** The <code>Math.sqrt()</code> method is relatively slow compared to many other math functions.
 Write a class that precomputes the square roots of the numbers 0 through 100 in a static list.
 Using this array, provide a <code>fastSqrt()</code> method that takes an integer and uses the list to provide a fast square root result.
 If the paramter is not between 0 and 100, fall back to <code>Math.sqrt()</code>.

 ## Static and dynamic type